 Practicing Vinyasa Yoga and Yin Yoga in an open studio with a view over the Aegean Sea is one of the most beautiful experiences.
 Watch the magical sunset in the afternoon from the yoga studio.
 Delight yourself with a massage, swim in the infinity pool, sunbathe on the near-by beach or visit the thermal waters with their therapeutic properties.
 Feel energized, nourished and centered.

-For this 50-hour Yin Yoga Teacher Training and retreat, Alpha Yoga School chose the K4 Kythnos Retreat Center that is located right by the beach.
-A sustainable complex of four independent villas, each one boasts a unique Cycladic style and a terrace overlooking the infinity pool and the Aegean Sea.
+Alpha Yoga School chose the K4 Kythnos Retreat Center that is located right by the beach.
+A sustainable complex of four independent villas, each one boasts a unique Cycladic style and has its own terrace overlooking the infinity pool and the Aegean Sea.
 The whole place feels like it’s been suspended 100 feet above the crashing waves.

 Each villa is 100 square meters and has an open-space living room, kitchen, three bedrooms, and two bathrooms.
 All the bedrooms are upstairs, while the kitchen and living room are downstairs.
 One of the bedrooms has a double bed, one bedroom has two single beds and the third bedroom has bunk beds ( two beds of 160cm width, on the bottom and one on the top).
 Each villa can host a maximum of six people.